trt2/simple-url-queryutils/README.md

 ## Usage

-Basic usage of the store:
+Basic usage of the functions:
 ```
 import * as QueryUtils from '@trt2/simple-url-queryutils';